ladytrumpet1/ladytrumpet1.github.io/_posts/design/2017-02-18-TongTomYai .md

 ---
 layout: page
-subheadline:  "Insolite homestay in Thailand"
+subheadline:  "Tong Tom Yai Homestay"
-title:  "Tong Tom Yai Homestay"
+title:  "Unique place to stay in Thailand"
-teaser: "Paradise, on your way to Koh Tao or Koh Samui, you should stop to try a true local life experience in a fishermen village.
-Ideal to connect with locals, learn about marine animals, help to conserve the natural resources or just relaxing."
+teaser: "Paradise, on your way to Koh Tao, Koh Phan Ngan or Koh Samui, you should stop to try a true local life experience in a fishermen village.
+Ideal to connect with locals, learn about marine animals, help to conserve the natural resources or just chill."

 categories:
     - homestay